 Tip #3: Build Relationships with Multiple Buyers

 Far too often, major companies sell 80%+ of their excess inventory to a single retailer or wholesaler.
-Across nearly $5 billion of analysis, we see that programs with more buyers do better, just as we see programs that skew towards retailers over wholesalers bring in 20% healthier margins.
+Across nearly $5 billion of analysis, we see that programs with more buyers do better.

 The bankruptcies of 99 Cents Only and Big Lots, in particular, were most disruptive to the excess inventory landscape - and for two distinct reasons.
 For 99 Cents Only, they were one of the only major closeout buyers with a substantial refrigerated and frozen section.
 Big Lots was, for many companies, the #1 buyer of closeouts, reinforcing that having too many eggs in a single basket is both problematic and avoidable.